 As soon as the table was moved (about 9:00 on a Saturday morning), I started bringing out the ingredients.
 You will be able to see the changing sun and shadows as the morning progressed.

 First was my pink and white buffalo check “tablecloth”.
 This is actually two yards of fabric that I bought at Spoonflower a few years ago.
 I have been waiting to use it for something special.

 The first item I added was the pink~tipped roses.
 I had trimmed them and removed any wilting petals before adding two roses to each of my six Kombucha bottles.
 I love these bottles, but any type of pretty bottle will do.

 Next came my white World Market plates.
-On top I set the pink paper plates.
+On top, I set the pink paper plates.
 Believe me, there are so many pretty pink plates to choose from.

 I gave the matching pink napkins a simple fold.
 A silver spoon would be all we needed for our breakfast.

 I knew that I would use my pink cut~glass sherbet glasses.
 I bought them at one of our local antique malls years ago.